davidsilvasmith/bitcoinbulls.net/_posts/2014-08-27-can-btc-jam-grow-your-bitcoins.md

 ![Growing Bitcoins](/images/can-btcjam-grow-your-bitcoins.jpg)

 ## Back Story
 Last year I got a **%1,900%** 4-month return on my bitcoin investment.
 Key to that unbelievable return was a strategy of investing bitcoins.
-This incereased my gains and decreased the risk of a loss due to a decline in bitcoin's price.
+This increased my gains and decreased the risk of a loss due to a decline in bitcoin's price.
 It also exposed me to the risk of losing the bitcoins I was investing.

 The arbitrage and interest bearing accounts (read about it on page 4 of my [free ebook](http://vip.marketfy.com/bitcoin/)) all stopped working for me as detailed in the book.